 The “lesson plans” tab has handouts that accompany the training, and the “supporting materials” tab has two activity guides (one for adults and one for youth), that you can use to increase community awareness about concerning social posts, and what to do if you see them.

 *Please note the “Resources tab” is only available when viewing the webinar training on your desktop.
 This tab is not available when viewing the training on a mobile device.
 When viewing the training on a mobile platform for the first time you will be prompted to download the Articulate Mobile Player app on both iOS or Android devices.
 You can follow prompts, or go to app store to install for free.

 Concerning posts include those that express depression or intent to hurt oneself or others, posted on social media.
 These disclosures may provide new opportunities to identify youth at-risk and connect them to appropriate resources and support.

 In 2015, a team from Seattle Children’s Research Institute and the Northwest Portland Area Indian Health Board conducted focus groups with 32 AI/AN youth (14-22 years old) to better understand their perspectives on concerning social media posts.
-Adults who work with Native youth were also surveyed on their experience and comfort responding to such posts.
+Adults who work with Native youth were also surveyed on their experience with and comfort responding to such posts.

 Two major themes emerged from the youth focus groups: First, AI/AN youth felt a sense of personal responsibility to help peers, but would grow progressively frustrated and “burned out” if their efforts to help did not change the observed behavior; many described “giving up on the situation.”
 Second, youth requested support from trusted adults, but only 5% of adults surveyed felt adequately prepared to intervene, revealing the need for additional training.

 Methods: A sample of 70 adults were recruited to participate in the pilot, which included two study arms.
 Altogether, 35 participants finished the training over a 3-month period and completed pre- and post-surveys; 22 participants completed the 6-month follow-up survey.
 Participants provided qualitative and quantitative feedback on the training’s relevance, appeal, and utility.
-Qualitative analysis of the roleplay transcripts were used to assess the quality and completion of the coached roleplays, in relation to a recommended Viewer Care Plan.
+Qualitative analysis of the role-play transcripts were used to assess the quality and completion of the coached role-plays, in relation to a recommended Viewer Care Plan.